boldflight/BibleConverter/test_EPUB/output/ex.md

 ### The New Tablets of the Covenant

-[1] The Lord said to Moses, “Cut out two tablets of stone like the first, and I will write on the tablets the words that were on the first tablets, which you smashed.
+[1] The **Lord** said to Moses, “Cut out two tablets of stone like the first, and I will write on the tablets the words that were on the first tablets, which you smashed.
 [2] Be prepared in the morning, and go up in the morning to Mount Sinai, and station yourself for me there on the top of the mountain.
 [3] No one is to come up with you; do not let anyone be seen anywhere on the mountain; not even the flocks or the herds may graze in front of that mountain.”
-[4] So Moses cut out two tablets of stone like the first; early in the morning he went up to Mount Sinai, just as the Lord had commanded him, and he took in his hand the two tablets of stone.
+[4] So Moses cut out two tablets of stone like the first; early in the morning he went up to Mount Sinai, just as the **Lord** had commanded him, and he took in his hand the two tablets of stone.
-[5] The Lord descended in the cloud and stood with him there and proclaimed the Lord by name.
+[5] The **Lord** descended in the cloud and stood with him there and proclaimed the **Lord** by name.
-[6] The Lord passed by before him and proclaimed: “The Lord, the Lord, the compassionate and gracious God, slow to anger, and abounding in loyal love and faithfulness, [7] keeping loyal love for thousands, forgiving iniquity and transgression and sin.
+[6] The **Lord** passed by before him and proclaimed: “The **Lord**, the **Lord**, the compassionate and gracious God, slow to anger, and abounding in loyal love and faithfulness, [7] keeping loyal love for thousands, forgiving iniquity and transgression and sin.
 But he by no means leaves the guilty unpunished, responding to the transgression of fathers by dealing with children and children’s children, to the third and fourth generation.”
 [8] Moses quickly bowed to the ground and worshiped [9] and said, “If now I have found favor in your sight, O Lord, let my Lord go among us, for we are a stiff-necked people; pardon our iniquity and our sin, and take us for your inheritance.”
 [10] He said, “See, I am going to make a covenant before all your people.
 I will do wonders such as have not been done in all the earth, nor in any nation.
-All the people among whom you live will see the work of the Lord, for it is a fearful thing that I am doing with you.
+All the people among whom you live will see the work of the **Lord**, for it is a fearful thing that I am doing with you.
 [11] “Obey what I am commanding you this day.
 I am going to drive out before you the Amorite, the Canaanite, the Hittite, the Perizzite, the Hivite, and the Jebusite.
 [12] Be careful not to make a covenant with the inhabitants of the land where you are going, lest it become a snare among you.
 [13] Rather you must destroy their altars, smash their images, and cut down their Asherah poles.
-[14] For you must not worship any other god, for the Lord, whose name is Jealous, is a jealous God.
+[14] For you must not worship any other god, for the **Lord**, whose name is Jealous, is a jealous God.
 [15] Be careful not to make a covenant with the inhabitants of the land, for when they prostitute themselves to their gods and sacrifice to their gods, and someone invites you, you will eat from his sacrifice;
 [16] and you then take his daughters for your sons, and when his daughters prostitute themselves to their gods, they will make your sons prostitute themselves to their gods as well.
 [17] You must not make yourselves molten gods.